Evergrande debt woes are manageable, China central bank official says - Up News Info

 BOND SLUMP DEEPENS

-Apart from Xinyuan, Duration Finance data showed other developers’ bonds deepening their rout on Friday.
+Apart from Xinyuan, Duration Finance data showed other developers’ bonds deepening their rout.
 Sinic Holdings Group’s 10.5% June 2022 bond dived more than 20% to just 12.25 cents, and Ronshine China Holdings’ February 2022 bond fell more than 6% to 68.35 cents.

 Advertisement